Where can I find information on the Great Depression?

 There is a lot of information available on the internet about the Great Depression.
 Here are a few websites to get you started.

 This is the official site of the History Channel.
-You will find information on the Great Depression here.
+You will find information about the Great Depression here.

-- You can also type 'Great Depression' into the search bar in the top right hand corner, but be aware that the first few results from this search may include advertisements.
+- You can also enter 'Great Depression' into the search bar in the top right hand corner, but be aware that the first few results from this search may include advertisements.

 Tips: Some websites have advertisements (or ads) which ask us to buy something or tell us to ‘click here’.
 It’s best to ignore these ads and focus on the information we’re looking for.